yamunan-bitset/chess-gtk/README.md

-# chess-gtk
+# Chess GTK+-2.0
-A Chess Game written in C with GTK
+A Chess Game written in C with GTK 2.0